kashifsoofi/kashifsoofi.github.io/_posts/2019-08-17-rsa-encryption-in-csharp-using-microsoft-cryptography.md

 ```

 ### Decryption
-Decrypt method works in conjunction with Encrypt method above, it accepts base64 encoded string and private key serialized as json.
+Decrypt method works in conjunction with Encrypt method above, it accepts base64 encoded string and `RsaPrivateKeyParameters` serialized as json.
 It imports key, performs decryption and returns plain text.

 We will start by creating an instance of RSA and importing key.
 ```csharp